Fiber bundle structure in Ashtekar-Barbero-Immirzi formulation of General Relativity: Constraints

 \section{Constraints}

-As the phase spaces map, the constraints also came up from an analytical discussion and they have a well-known interpretation as infinitesimal transformations of the phase space \cite{thiemann_2007}.
-However, they can acquire a geometric interpretation and can be described in the fiber bundle theory.\\
+The constraints arise from the Hamiltonian formulation of General Relativity in Ashtekar variables, and they have a well-known interpretation as the generators of infinitesimal transformations of the phase space \cite{thiemann_2007}.
+However, they can also acquire a geometric interpretation and can be described within the framework of fiber bundle theory.\\\\ We recall that associated with a connection on a principal bundle there exists a unique covariant derivative on the associated vector bundles.
+Hence, a connection $\omega$ on $\SP$ induces a covariant derivative $D$ on $\T\Sigma$ and its functorial constructions \cite{Demailly_1997}.
+Its action on the triad and its dual frame reads in terms of Ashtekar connection

-To express the constraints in our language, we must introduce the covariant derivative induced by a connection.
-A connection on a principal bundle, in fact, induces a covariant derivative on associated vector bundles, and vice versa.
-The Levi-Civita connection $\omega^{LC}$ induces the usual covariant derivative $\nabla$ on $\T\Sigma$.
-Notice that $\nabla e_a=\omega^b_a e_b$, where $\omega^b_a$ is the spin connection in the three-dimensional case.
-In this case, Eq.(\ref{constraint}) can be written as $\nabla \mathrm{Id}_{\T\Sigma}=\nabla (e^a_i dx^i\tensor e_a)=0$.
-This constraint allows us to consider the principal bundle structure.\\ So, an Ashtekar connection induces a covariant derivative $D$ on $\T\Sigma$ and its functorial constructions.
-Now, we are interested in the covariant derivative of the dreibein.
-Let $\{e^a\}\in \Omega^1(\Sigma)$ be the dual basis of $\{e_a\}$, i.e. $e^a(e_b)=\delta^a_b$, we obtain
+Here, $-\prescript{t}{}{\lambda}_*$ is the dual representation, that, in terms of matrices is minus the transpose of the defining representation $\lambda_*$ of the Lie algebra $\su{2}$.
+The indices $i,j,k$ are raised and lowered using the Kronecker delta.
+Moreover, let $\nabla$ be the Levi-Civita covariant derivative, we recall that $\nabla e_i=\Gamma^k\epsilon_{ki}^{\ \ j} e_j.$\\ A connection $\omega$ induces also the so-called exterior covariant derivative $d_{\omega}$ on $k$-forms with values in a vector bundle.
+The derivation rule is the following: consider $\eta$ a $k$-form on $\Sigma$ and $s$ a section in a associated vector bundle